 Employee Tuition Benefit - GCE promotes the concept of lifelong learning and supports this concept by offering its employees a generous Tuition Benefit program through its university partner, GCU.
 After 3 months of continuous service, fulltime employees admitted to GCU receive a 100% tuition reduction on undergraduate and graduate programs Additionally, the tuition benefit is available for an eligible employee's spouse or up to two children with no more than two participants receiving the benefits at any one time.
-An eligible employee's spouse or child admitted to GCU receives a 100% tuition reduction on graduate programs.
+An eligible employee's spouse or child admitted to GCU receives a 100% tuition reduction on undergraduate programs and a 50% tuition reduction on graduate programs.